buzdugan/hiscox/README.md

 At this point, the current model orchestration can be done in a local Prefect server

-# Steps to Replicate the Project - Version 1 Run locally
+# Steps to Replicate the Project - Version 1.
+Run locally
+For the purpose of testing the scoring_local.py script locally with Prefect, you will need to fork this repo and push your own **mlartifacts** folder that gets generated after the model train to the repo.
+This is because Prefect pulls the code from the github repo and needs all the data and artifacts there.

 - Setup the Local Environment
 - Run the MLFlow Server
 - Run the Prefect Server
+- Create and Run the Training Deployment
-- Create and Run the Deployments
+- Create and Run the Scoring Deployment

 ## Setup the Local Environment
 Create virtual environment and install requirements.txt.